This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Notes

-• Do not cover the turkey while it is dry brining.
-Leaving it uncovered will cause the skin to dry out slightly while in the refrigerator and is essential to getting perfectly crispy and beautiful skin.
+Do not cover the turkey while it is dry brining.
+Leaving it uncovered will cause the skin to dry out slightly while in the refrigerator, and it is essential to get perfectly crispy and beautiful skin.

 Nutrition